 2. How many hours the lamps are on each day.
 This is an estimate of the average hours used.

 3. Number of lamps you are thinking of upgrading, or the number of lamps in one room.

-6. Wattage of the proposed new lamps.
-Energy efficient lamps may only draw 8 watts, 12 watts, 15 watts or 20 watts.
+5. Wattage of the proposed new lamps.
+Energy efficient lamps may only draw 4 watts, 7 watts or some other low value.
 Enter the wattage value of the lamps you propose to use.

 For those who need to know, the calculations are based on the following formulas:

 The carbon dioxide emissions calculator is based on:

 |Solar PV (rooftop)||41|

 These values are taken from the 2014 Intergovernmental Panel on Climate Change Life Cycle CO2 Equivalent from selected electricity supply technologies as listed on Wikipedia.